JAMSADIQ/CNOFastComputingProject/README.md

 ## 🧠 Learning Approach

 This project leverages 3D Convolutional Neural Networks (3D-CNNs) to learn the physical evolution of the room.
-It processes voxelized data from VTK files and trains a model to forecast the final room state from the initial conditions and configuration.
+It processes voxelized data from VTK files and trains a model to forecast the final room state from the initial conditions and configuration.convLSTM and UNET maybe best for this problem.

 ---

 ## 🏗️ Project Structure (In progress)

 ```
-├── data/                 # Raw and processed VTK files
+├── simulations/          # Raw and processed VTK files
-├── models/               # CNN architecture and training scripts
+├── src/                  # CNN based models scripts for testing
-├── utils/                # Preprocessing, VTK readers, etc.
+├── analysis/             # visualize data and get simulation info
-├── outputs/              # Trained models and logs
+├── plots/                # plots from src repo codes
-├── notebooks/            # Jupyter notebooks for exploration and visualization
+├── examples/             # ID diffusion problem to test methods
-└── main.py               # Main training/evaluation script
+└── main.py               # once we solev problem we add a script here

 ```

 ---